Updated on September 15, 2023

 Check for Loose Screws and Rotted Boards

-The first thing to do when prepping to stain your deck or patio is to remove everything from it.
-Check all the boards for loose screws and nails and secure any that need it.
-If your deck is only put together with nails you may need to add some screws in places where it lifts often.
+If your deck is only put together with nails, you may need to add some screws in places where it lifts often.
 We had to do this on our front porch after several seasons of use.

-Check all the wood for rotting and structural integrity.
-In our case, our steps leading down from the back deck were in terrible shape.
-We had to replace the entire thing including the risers.
-There were also a few boards leading to the steps that needed to be replaced.
-This is the area where the roof of the porch drops a lot of water when it rains leading these boards to wear out even faster.
-We are hoping to install a gutter along the edge of the porch roof to help this issue.
+A few boards leading to the steps also needed to be replaced.
+When it rains, the porch roof drops a lot of water, leading these boards to wear out even faster.
+We hope to install a gutter along the edge of the porch roof to help with this issue.

-One of the things that always seems to happen to us, is when we start a project and have a plan in place, we always find something else that needs work.
-In this case, once we pulled the stairs off the porch we found the horizontal support beam that the stair risers attached to was completely rotted out.
+In this case, once we pulled the stairs off the porch, we found that the horizontal support beam to which the stair risers were attached was completely rotted out.
 So, we had to replace that as well.
-It is always a good idea to add a little extra to your project budget for unexpected surprises like this.

 Clean the Surface